17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 VISIT: St. John’s Museum

-Managed by Historic St. Mary’s City, but located about a mile away on the St Mary College Campus, this museum, built on the footprint of the 1638 home of landed gentry, evokes the 17th century (though not historically accurate on the exterior).
+Managed by Historic St. Mary’s City, but located about a mile away on the St Mary College Campus, the St. John’s Museum, built on the footprint of the 1638 home of landed gentry, evokes the 17th century (though not historically accurate on the exterior).

 Inside this refreshing climate controlled museum, you’ll find the complete archeological remains of a stone-lined cellar, a partial room with original hearth, and mounds of dirt left to illustrate what an archeological site looks like if left alone.

 The museum does an excellent and compelling job conveying day-to-day life in St. Mary’s – including sordid tales of murder, abuse, and a tight-fisted land-owner forced by the English Court to pay his maid.
 Plan at least an hour here if you love Historical Fiction, because, at least in 1600’s Maryland, truth was stranger than fiction.
-Open Tues-Sat 10-4, summer Sundays 12-4, free.
+Check website for dates and times open, and admission cost.

 former slave plantation in Maryland open for tours